-You will find a combination valve on most cars with front disc brakes
+You will find a combination valve on most cars with front disc brakes and rear drum brakes.

 Combination valve location

 The valve does the job of three separate devices:

 The metering valve section of the combination valve is required on cars that have disc brakes on the front wheels and drum brakes on the rear wheels.
 If you have read How Disc Brakes Works and How Drum Brakes Work, you know that the disc brake pad is normally in contact with the disc, while the drum brake shoes are normally pulled away from the drum.
 Because of this, the disc brakes are in a position to engage before the drum brakes when you push the brake pedal down.

 The metering valve compensates for this, making the drum brakes engage just before the disc brakes.
 The metering valve does not allow any pressure to the disc brakes until a threshold pressure has been reached.
 The threshold pressure is low compared to the maximum pressure in the braking system, so the drum brakes just barely engage before the disc brakes kick in.

 Having the rear brakes engage before the front brakes provides a lot more stability during braking.
 Applying the rear brakes first helps keep the car in a straight line, much like the rudder helps a plane fly in straight line.

 The pressure differential valve is the device that alerts you if you have a leak in one of your brake circuits.
 The valve contains a specially shaped piston in the middle of a cylinder.
 Each side of the piston is exposed to the pressure in one of the two brake circuits.
 As long as the pressure in both circuits is the same, the piston will stay centered in its cylinder.
 But if one side develops a leak, the pressure will drop in that circuit, forcing the piston off-center.
 This closes a switch, which turns on a light in the instrument panel of the car.
 The wires for this switch are visible in the picture above.